kylegeary/kg-map-project/README.md

 You can run this app in development mode or production mode.
 * To run in development mode - run `npm start`.
 * To run in production mode - run `npm run build`.
 This will bundle the app in the `build` folder with optimizations for better performance.

-* I am using the default create-react-app service worker in this project.
+* Note: I am using the default create-react-app service worker in this project.
 The service worker only works in production mode.
 You can read about this here -> https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app